Local spacetime effects on gyroscope systems: Illustration: Schwarzschild or Kerr spacetime?

-In this way it becomes possible for local non-rotating observers to answer the question, whether their spacetime is rotating or not.
+Now observe that in the zero angular momentum limit $a\rightarrow 0$ the function $D$ vanishes but $C$ does not.
+This means there occurs no desynchronization for gyroscopes initially pointing into the $e_2$-direction in Schwarzschild spacetime.
+This identifies equations (\ref{eq:LTeffect}) and (\ref{eq:geod}) respectively as non-perturbative covariant versions of the Lense-Thirring effect and the geodetic effect~\cite{Schiff}.
+Thus, using gyroscopes initially pointing in the azimuthal direction, stationary observers can answer the question, whether their spacetime is rotating or not.
 Crucially, this can be achieved by a local experiment without the need of global information at infinity, or spacetime perturbation theory.